andy-byers/CalicoDB/README.md

 ## Disclaimer
 None of this code has been reviewed, and I am not a professional software developer.
 I started writing this library so that I could get better at writing modern C++, since I would like to pursue a career in C++ development.
-I've really had a fun time working on Cub DB, and have ended up putting quite a bit of time and effort into it.
+I've really had a fun time working on Calico DB, and have ended up putting quite a bit of time and effort into it.
 Still, it is a work in progress and needs to have some issues addressed before I feel comfortable declaring it usable.
-Check out the [Contributions](#contributions) section if you are interested in working on Cub DB!
+Check out the [Contributions](#contributions) section if you are interested in working on Calico DB!

 ## Features
 + Durability provided through write-ahead logging
 + Uses a dynamic-order B-tree to store the data in a single file
 + Supports forward and reverse traversal using cursors
 + Allows creation of in-memory databases
-+ Supports arbitrarily-sized values
++ Supports arbitrary value sizes
 + API only exposes objects (no pointers to deal with)

 ## Caveats
-+ Currently, Cub DB only runs on 64-bit Ubuntu and OSX
++ Currently, Calico DB only runs on 64-bit Ubuntu and OSX
 + Uses a single WAL file, which can grow quite large in a long-running transaction
 + WAL is only used to ensure ACID properties on the current transaction and is truncated afterward
 + Has a limit on key length, equal to roughly 1/4 of the page size